almostimplemented/checkers/README.md

-Checkers AI: an ode to Arthur Samuel
+Checkers AI: a look at Arthur Samuel's ideas
 =====================================

  `checkers.py`